ALTIBASE/Documents/Manuals/Altibase_7.1/eng/API User's Manual.md

 -   Chapter 5: CheckServer API
     This chapter introduces the Altibase CheckServer API, which is an application programming interface for creating applications that use function calls to monitor whether the Altibase server has terminated abnormally.

+- Chapter 6: .NET Data Provider

+  This chapter introduces the <여기에 설명 넣기>

 ### Documentation Conventions